viafintech/Barzahlen-Ruby/README.md

 Following can happen:
 * If the request is an api v1 webhook request was issued nil is returned
 * If the content type is something else than json nil is returned
+* If the signature comparison is not valid a SignatureError is raised
 * If the everything works fine a hash with the content is returned

 Example hash return: